Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Persisting the Authentication Record

 The `AuthenticationRecord` which is returned from the `authenticate`, contains data identifying an authenticated account.
-It is needed to identify the appropriate entry in the persisted token cache to silently authenticate on subsequent executions.
-There is no sensitive data in the `AuthenticationRecord` so it can be persisted in a non-protected state.
-Ensure that you pass in the appropriate scopes for your service to `authenticate` method.
+It's needed to identify the appropriate entry in the persisted token cache to silently authenticate on subsequent executions.
+There's no sensitive data in the `AuthenticationRecord`, so it can be persisted in a non-protected state.
+Ensure that you pass the appropriate scopes for your service to the `authenticate` method.

 The following example stores the `AuthenticationRecord` to the local file system after authenticating the user: